 - Verbal De-Escalation Techniques

-We provide training opportunities virtually, in the community, in partnership with allied organizations, and at Community Advocates Training Center at 6900 W. Brown Deer Road.
+We provide training opportunities virtually, in the community, and in partnership with allied organizations.

-We are grateful for the support of SAMHSA to enable us to provide mental health and wellness workshops throughout Milwaukee County.
+We are grateful for the support of SAMHSA and Wisconsin Department of Health Services Division of Care and Treatment Services to enable us to provide mental health and wellness workshops throughout Milwaukee County.

 Download Community Advocates' Milwaukee County Mental Health & Wellness Resource Guide at this link.